serverless/event-gateway-getting-started/README.md

 After you create an account, you'll need two things: an **Access Key** and an **Application URL**.

-Get an Access Key in the `Access Control` section, and set it as an environment variable:
+Get an Access Key in the `secure > access keys` section, and set it as an environment variable:

 <img src="https://user-images.githubusercontent.com/6509926/39500460-31212824-4d7a-11e8-8333-832fe2ee8cfd.png" width=500 />